JacobCappi/CS307-OOP_Cpp/README.md

 2. Attempted to implement abstract factory, flywieght, and singleton.
 Code was a mess b/c I couldn't understand how to properly use the parser at the time.
 I also didn't use pointers -- I got annoyed at things not working for seemingly no reason...
 Will fix and properly use new / delete (or C11 smart pointers) over the summer.

-Note: These aren't the completed copies, as I moved over to Visual Studio to test the software on a windows system.
+Note: These aren't the completed copies, as I moved over to Visual Studio to test the software on a windows system and made many edits there.